MLSDev/LiveDataSocialAuth/README.md

 - Add the `implementation 'com.google.android.gms:play-services-auth:16.0.1'` dependency to your app-level `build.gradle`

 ### Facebook Login
-To do all needed stuff follow the oficial [documentation](https://developers.facebook.com/docs/facebook-login/android/)
+To do all needed stuff follow the oficial [Facebook documentation](https://developers.facebook.com/docs/facebook-login/android/)
 #### Key points
 - Add your facebook application `id` into the `strings.xml` file:
 ```xml